 - 1/8 teaspoon crushed red pepper flakes, more or less to taste

 - 3 ounces soba noodles, broken into smaller pieces if desired (for gluten-free option, see note below)

 - 1/4 teaspoon kosher salt + more to taste

-- Set a medium saucepan over medium heat.
-When hot, add the garlic, turmeric, and crushed red pepper.
-Cook, stirring, for about 1 minute, until the garlic is softened.
+- Set a medium saucepan over medium-low heat.
+When hot, add the olive oil.
+Add the garlic, turmeric, and crushed red pepper.
+Cook, stirring, for about 1 minute, until the garlic is just fragrant and softened.
 Add the broth, coconut milk, ginger, soba noodles, and 1/4 teaspoon salt.